LOVDnl/HGVS-syntax-checker/README.md

 // Returns True if the library matched something and considers the input as valid. var_dump($HGVS->isValid()); // True, because this is a valid reference sequence.

+// To quickly check if something is a variant description (not necessarily a valid description), use: var_dump($HGVS->isAVariant()); // False.

-// Make sure that we only consider variant input as valid.
+// As an alternative, make sure that we only consider variant input as valid:
 $HGVS->requireVariant();
 var_dump($HGVS->isValid()); // Now, it returns False.